-I am pleased to present EquityLine Mortgage Investment Corporation's (MIC) annual report for the year ended December 31, 2021.
+I am pleased to present EquityLine Mortgage Investment Corporation's first quarter report for March 31, 2022.

-The year was marked by strong growth within the EquityLine Group, the assets under administration (AUA) of registered mortgages under contract with EquityLine Mortgage Investment Corporation, EquityLine Service Corp. and EquityLine Special Purpose Vehicle (SPV) Limited Partnership, as a Group increased by 176% year-over-year from \$12.1 million to \$33.3 million.
-EquityLine MIC assets also increased by 30% as it achieved key operational and financial milestones.
+The quarter was marked by growth within the EquityLine Group, the assets under administration (AUA) of registered mortgages under contract with EquityLine Mortgage Investment Corporation, EquityLine Service Corp. and EquityLine Special Purpose Vehicle (SPV) Limited Partnership, as a Group increased by 144% year-over-year (March 31, 2021, to March 31, 2022) from \$15.1 million to \$36.8 million.
+EquityLine MIC assets also increased by 55% as it achieved key operational and financial milestones.